isorna/dropcommander/docs/en/dfc/core-rules/damage.md

 Some weapon system are unpredictable and will inflict a variable number of damage points on each hit scored (e.g. D6, D6+1 etc.).
 Roll any additional dice needed to determine the actual amount of damage inflicted before any Armour saving throws are made.

-_For example; A ship's description includes a rail gun battery with a Lock of 4+, 3 Attack and 1 Damage.
+_For example; A ship’s description includes a rail gun battery with a Lock of 4+, 3 Attack and 1 Damage.
 This means that when the weapon system is fired three dice are rolled and each one scores a hit on roll of 4, 5 or 6.
 Each hit scored by the rail gun battery inflicts 1 Hull damage on the target._

 ## 5. Roll Armour saving throws and deduct Hull points

 When a ship suffers Hull damage its Passive countermeasures (if it has any) and Armour may be able to prevent the damage being applied.

-Roll a D6 for each point of Hull damage inflicted and compare it to the Armour saving throw shown in the ship's description.
-Any D6 that scores equal to or above the ship's indicated saving throw for Armour blocks one point of damage so that it has no effect.
+Roll a D6 for each point of Hull damage inflicted and compare it to the Armour saving throw shown in the ship’s description.
+Any D6 that scores equal to or above the ship’s indicated saving throw for Armour blocks one point of damage so that it has no effect.

 When a ship has more than one saving throw, players choose the best applicable save and compare their roll to this.

 Any unsaved damage will remove Hull points from the target ship.
-Track the Hull damage lost by ships by using the damage wheel on the model's base, counters or dice.
+Track the Hull damage lost by ships by using the damage wheel on the model’s base, counters or dice.
 Ships that have no Hull points left are destroyed and must roll for catastrophic damage to see how fiery their demise is.

 ### Passive countermeasures

-_Some advanced ships have additional 'passive' countermeasures like energy shields, ablative clouds and force fields to protect their ships in addition to regular armour._
+_Some advanced ships have additional ’passive’ countermeasures like energy shields, ablative clouds and force fields to protect their ships in addition to regular armour._

 Passive countermeasures are shown by an additional Armour characteristic (e.g. 3+/4+ indicating a Passive Countermeasure save of 4+).
 Passive countermeasures are highly effective because they give a ship protection against critical hits which would otherwise punch through armour completely.

-The downside to passive countermeasures is that they often increase a ship's Signature and may prevent it using its Point Defence while they re operational - any negatives are covered in the ship's specific information, or in faction specific rules (e.g. for the Shaltari)
+The downside to passive countermeasures is that they often increase a ship’s Signature and may prevent it using its Point Defence while they re operational - any negatives are covered in the ship’s specific information, or in faction specific rules (e.g. for the Shaltari)

 **When a ship has more than one saving throw, players choose the best applicable save and compare their roll to this.**

 _e.g.
 A ship has a 3+/4+ save.
 It receives five hits   three are normal hits, and the remaining two are critical hits.
-The ship's owner rolls three dice needing 3+ for the normal hits, as this is their best save.
+The ship’s owner rolls three dice needing 3+ for the normal hits, as this is their best save.
 They cannot take normal saves against the critical hits, but may take Passive Countermeasure saves, so they roll the remaining two save needing 4+, as this is the best save they can take against these hits._

 ### Shields up!